darrenawtl/darrenawtl.github.io/_posts/2025-06-30-macroclusters.md

 ![Clusters vs ratings chart](/assets/images/pca_clusters_vs_ratings.png)

 One major sovereign default in recent history is that by Greece in 2015.
 The cluster-based model successfully predicts the event.
 It should be noted that S&P downgraded Greece in 2010, in response to weak economic data.
 Viewed this way, S&P's judgment adds value in a way that the cluster-based model does not.
 The key limitation is that the cluster model depends on historic precedent.
 In particular, notice that the estimated probability of default jumped to 0.8 in 2013 because the clusters took into account the round of debt restructuring that took place in 2012 (which the Bank of Canada considers as a form of sovereign default).
-A solution worth exploring in the future is to use timelier data such as high-frequency market indicators &mdash such as credit-default swaps &mdash to help fine-tune the clustering algorithm.
+A solution worth exploring in the future is to use timelier data such as high-frequency market indicators --- such as credit-default swaps --- to help fine-tune the clustering algorithm.

 ![greece](/assets/images/defaultprob.png)